StevenMolina22/ragllm/README.md

 ## Features
 - Query documents using natural language with RAG techniques.
-- Supports multiple LLMs: DeepSeek and Ollama.
+- Supports multiple LLMs: DeepSeek, OpenRouter, and Ollama.
 - Integrates with advanced embedding models for semantic search.
+- Robust error handling and configuration validation.
 - Lightweight CLI interface for ease of use.
 - Modular design for extensibility and experimentation.